cloudfoundry-community/spring-service-broker/README.md

 * More integration testing around expected data input and output
 * Authentication headers
 * Version headers
-* Add optional fields to the ServiceDefinition
-* Validate required fields in the model
 * Integrate w/ NATS to allow this war to be deployed with Bosh
 * Create a Bosh release
 * A lot more, I am sure...